 How can you help prevent coronavirus?

-- making sure you clean your hands thoroughly for at least 20 seconds with soap and water, or an alcohol-based hand sanitiser
+- Clean your hands for at least 20 seconds with soap and water, or an alcohol-based hand sanitiser

-- covering your nose and mouth with a tissue or flexed elbow when coughing and sneezing, and
+- Cover your nose and mouth with a tissue or flexed elbow when coughing and sneezing

-- avoiding close contact with anyone with flu-like symptoms.
+- Avoid close contact with anyone who may be sick.